balder-dev/balder/doc/source/basics/configuration.rst

         ...

-If you only want to use a third-party-plugin, you only have to install it and import the plugin class into your ``balderglob.py`` file.
+If you only want to use a third-party plugin, you simply need to install it and then import the plugin class into your ``balderglob.py`` file:

 .. code-block:: python